This GOP Rep Reveals Who She Thinks Is the Biggest Obstacle to Save...

 AP Photo/J. Scott Applewhite, File

 Florida Congresswoman Sheila Cherfilus-McCormick is in a heap of legal trouble.
 Last fall, she was indicted for allegedly stealing $5 million in FEMA funds, with court records showing that Cherfilus-McCormick and her brother, Edwin McCormick receiving the FEMA funds as part of a COVID-19 vaccination staffing contract in 2021.
-The $5 million was an overpayment of those FEMA funds, and the indictment alleges the defendants conspired to steal that money by routing it through multiple accounts.
+The $5 million was an overpayment of those FEMA funds, and the indictment alleges that the defendants conspired to steal it by routing it through multiple accounts.

 Advertisement